MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

   If an investigation halts before actions were taken, try using [Threat Explorer (Explorer)](threat-explorer-real-time-detections-about.md) to find and address threats.

-- **Terminated By Throttling**: An investigation automatically stop after it's been queued for too long, it stops.
+- **Terminated By Throttling**: An investigation automatically stops after it's been queued for too long, it stops.

   You can [start an investigation from Threat Explorer (Explorer)](air-examples.md#example-a-security-administrator-triggers-an-investigation-from-threat-explorer).